thosgood/this-weeks-finds/markdown/week13.md

 or some such thing.

-Let's think about this nice function P(z) we are fantasizing about.
+Let's think about this nice function $P(z)$ we are fantasizing about.
 Alas, if it were analytic on the whole plane (no poles), it would be bounded on each little parallelogram, and since it's doubly periodic, it would be a bounded analytic function on the complex plane, hence